Welcome to DataWA

 Your responsibilities

-The responsibilities of a data publisher fall into four broad categories -
+The responsibilities of a data publisher fall into three broad categories -

 2. Making data usable

-You play a key quality assurance role by liaising with your data creators to ensure that the supporting material and collateral they provide follows best practice and is understandable by the wider community of data users.
-The key to making the data usable by others is making sure that datasets have good metadata that uses plain english to describe how the data was created, its origins, and includes any relevant caveats or known limitations of the data.
+Ensure your data is well described, has supporting collateral, and is understandable by the wider community of data users.
+The key to making data usable by others is making sure that datasets have good metadata that uses plain english to describe how the data was created, its origins, and includes any relevant caveats or known limitations of the data.